 Hanayashiki Amusement Park

 This is Japan’s oldest amusement park, converted from what was once a flower park.
 Although not as huge and exciting as Disneyland, this is a cheerful place, good for small kids and even young couples.
+This amusement park is a short walking distance from Asakusa Shrine.

 (I went there for photos, blogpost here!)